ParyushiDev/Chat-App/README.md

 # HunHan - Chat Application

-Snappy is chat application build with the power of MERN Stack.
+HunHan is chat application build with the power of MERN Stack.